Theodo-UK/nestjs-admin/docs/admin-entity.md

 listDisplay = ['firstname', 'lastname']
 ```

-- If you don't set `listDisplay` the list page with show a single column containing the `toString()` representation of the entity.
+- If you don't set `listDisplay` the list page with show a single column containing the primary key of the entity, or the `toString()` representation of the entity if defined.

-- `listDisplay` values cannot refer to `ManyToOne` or `ManyToMany` fields entity fields
+- `listDisplay` values cannot refer to `ManyToOne`, `OneToMany` or `ManyToMany` fields.